camelone49/Flugsimulator/README.md

     source install/setup.bash
     ```

   8. If you want a basic visualization, continue with this step and you are done!
-Else, continue with 9
+Else (Gazebo Simulation), continue with 9
      ```bash
      ros2 launch irb7600_description robot_state_publisher.py
      ```